samuelbatali/Customize-Unix-Shell/README.md

 Custom Shell (C/C++)

-Creating a basic command-line interpreter
+Creating a basic command-line interpreter <br />
-  Process a limited number of built-in commands Perform error handling in various cases
+Process a limited number of built-in commands <br />
+Perform error handling in various cases <br />
 Use fork() to run external and/or unix commands

-  @author: Samuel Batali
+  @author: Samuel Batali <br />
-  @Year: 2020
+  @Year: 2020 <br />